BastinFlorian/RAG-Chatbot-with-Confluence/README.md

 ## How it works ?
 The process is the following:
 - Loading data from Confluence
-  - You can keep the Markdown style using the `keep_markdown_format` option added in ou [MR]('https://github.com/langchain-ai/langchain/pull/8246')
+  - You can keep the Markdown style using the `keep_markdown_format` option added in our [MR]('https://github.com/langchain-ai/langchain/pull/8246')
   - See the `help_desk.ipynb` for a more deep dive analysis
   - Otherwise you cannot split text in a smart manner using the [MarkdownHeaderTextSplitter]('https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/markdown_header_metadata')
 - Load data